loicsander/Robofont-scripts/SpacingObserver/ReadMe.md

 Group spacing can be turned on and off with a checkbox added at the bottom of the space center window.
 It is off by default.

 ### Disclaimer
 I post this without having tried it extensively yet, let’s say it’s an alpha version.
-You can have composite glyphs in spacing groups, it works ok (even keeps diacritics in place) but trying to modify a group’s metrics by changing sidebearings on a composite glyph that belongs to a metrics group (why would you) will wreak havoc!
+You can have composite glyphs in spacing groups, it works ok (even keeps diacritics in place), but in an attempt to modify spacing by changing sidebearings of a composite glyph belonging to a metrics group, the script will wreak havoc!
+You’ve been warned.
+Plus, I’d say you don’t need to do that anyway.